• Always a large local stock.

 Tread Depth & TRA Code

-Deep and extra-deep tread tires have almost the same overall diameter, which is larger than regular tread tires.
-When replacing regular tread tires with deep or extra-deep tread tires, the larger overall diameters of the thicker tread tires should be taken into consideration.
+Deep and extra-deep tread tyres have almost the same overall diameter, which is larger than regular tread tyres.
+When replacing regular tread tyres with deep or extra-deep tread tyres, the larger overall diameters of the thicker tread tyres should be taken into consideration.

 Rock Pattern Tread Design